Ships hit by U-boats

 History Completed in August 1929

-The master, 36 crew members and five gunners from the Swiftpool (Master Harry Raymond Clark) were lost.
-Two crew members were picked up by HMS Bluebell (K 80) (LtCdr R.E.
-Sherwood, RNR) and landed at Greenock.
+The master, 35 crew members and five gunners from the Swiftpool (Master Harry Raymond Clark) were lost.
+Three crew members were picked up by HMS Bluebell (K 80) (LtCdr R.E.
+Sherwood, RNR), but one of them died of exposure and was buried at sea the next day.
+The survivors were landed at Greenock.

 If you can help us with any additional information on this vessel then please contact us.